-Challenge Details of Challenge Critical Infrastructure Cotton harvesting equipment including cotton pickers and cotton strippers present the challenge of high capital costs.
-With limited acres in Kansas compared to other crops, cotton growers are faced with the high investment in equipment or reliance on custom harvesting.
-Time to market is a premium consideration for cotton so any opportunity to reduce transport time adds value to the product.
-Reducing time to market could be achieved through the development of rail spurs in southwest Kansas and by increasing the width of Highway 54 - one of the primary routes between acres, gins and the bale warehouse.
-International Trade According to the Foreign Agriculture Service, as of July 2018 the top five export customers of raw cotton fiber are Vietnam, China, Turkey, Mexico and Indonesia.
+Challenge Details of Challenge International Trade According to the Foreign Agriculture Service, as of July 2018 the top five export customers of raw cotton fiber are China, Vietnam, Pakistan, Turkey and Bangladesh.
 Export potential exists for any country experiencing growth in its GDP.
 Policy The 2004 World Trade Organization settlement case regarding the Brazil-United States cotton dispute on the issue of unfair subsidies on cotton found that the U.S. support for its cotton industry was inconsistent with its obligations under the Subsidies and Countervailing Measures (SCM) Agreement.
 The settlement impacted cotton's status in the Agricultural Act of 2014 (Farm Bill).
 Cotton was not a covered commodity under the 2014 Farm Bill.
 Recognizing the need to provide support to cotton producers, the Bipartisan Budget Act of 2018 amended the Agricultural Act of 2014 and designated seed cotton as a covered commodity.
 This allowed seed cotton to be eligible for Title I farm programs effective for the 2018-2019 marketing year.
 Many of the priorities of the cotton industry were included in the 2018 Farm Bill, but there are still several priorities that will be sought in future farm bills.
 Water Even with focused implementation of the Kansas Water Vision, declines in the Ogallala Aquifer will continue to be a challenge for all production agriculture in Kansas.
 Workforce Development Workforce development issues impacting the cotton industry in Kansas relate to affordable and qualified custom harvesting.